aws/sagemaker-python-sdk/README.rst

    custom code will be uploaded to.
 If not specified, will use the SageMaker default bucket created by sagemaker.Session.
 -  ``sagemaker_session (sagemaker.Session):`` The SageMaker Session
-   object, used for SageMaker interaction‚Äú‚Äù"
+   object, used for SageMaker interactionìî"

 Your model data must be a .tar.gz file in S3.
 SageMaker Training Job model data is saved to .tar.gz files in S3, however if you have local data you want to deploy, you can prepare the data yourself.

-Assuming you have a local directory containg your model data named ‚Äúmy_model‚Äù you can tar and gzip compress the file and upload to S3 using the following commands:
+Assuming you have a local directory containg your model data named ìmy_modelî you can tar and gzip compress the file and upload to S3 using the following commands:

 ::

     tar -czf model.tar.gz my_model
     aws s3 cp model.tar.gz s3://my-bucket/my-path/model.tar.gz

-This uploads the contents of my_model to a gzip compressed tar file to S3 in the bucket ‚Äúmy-bucket‚Äù, with the key ‚Äúmy-path/model.tar.gz‚Äù.
+This uploads the contents of my_model to a gzip compressed tar file to S3 in the bucket ìmy-bucketî, with the key ìmy-path/model.tar.gzî.

-To run this command, you‚Äôll need the aws cli tool installed.
+To run this command, youíll need the aws cli tool installed.
 Please refer to our `FAQ <#FAQ>`__ for more information on installing this.

 MXNet Training Examples
 ~~~~~~~~~~~~~~~~~~~~~~~